marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ![Cloudcraft](cloudcraft.png)

 1. A GitHub user commits to a feature branch and creates a PR to merge into the source branch.
 The source branch represents the live Terraform configurations and should be reflected within the Terraform state files.
-As the user continues to push Terraform related commit changes to the PR, a Lambda function will update the commit status notifying if merging the PR is available or not.
+As the user continues to push Terraform related commit changes to the PR, a Lambda Function will update the commit status notifying if merging the PR is available or not.
 Merging will be locked if a merged PR is in the process of the CI pipeline.
-Once the CI pipeline is finished, the downstream Lambda function (see #4) will update the merge lock status value.
+Once the CI pipeline is finished, the downstream Lambda Function (see #4) will update the merge lock status value.

    `**NOTE The PR committer will have to create another commit once the merge lock status is unlocked to get an updated merge lock commit status. **`

 2. If the merge lock commit status is unlocked, a user with merge permissions can then merge the PR.

 3. Once the PR is merged, a Codebuild project will update the merge lock status and then scan the source branch for changes made from the PR.
 The build will insert records into the metadb for each directory that contains differences in its respective Terraform plan.
-After the records are inserted, the build will invoke another Lambda function.
+After the records are inserted, the build will invoke another Lambda Function.

-4. A Lambda function will select metadb records for Terragrunt directories with account and directory level dependencies met.
+4. A Lambda Function will select metadb records for Terragrunt directories with account and directory level dependencies met.
 The Lambda will convert the records into json objects and pass each json into separate Step Function executions.
 An in-depth description of the Step Function flow can be found under the `Step Execution Flow` section.

 5. After every Step Function execution, a Cloudwatch event rule will invoke the Lambda Function mentioned in step #4 above.
-The Lambda function will update the Step Function execution's associated metadb record status with the Step Function execution status.
-The Lambda function will then repeat the same process as mentioned in step #4 until there are no records that are waiting to be runned with a Step Function execution.
-As stated above, the Lambda function will update the merge lock status value to allow other Terraform related PRs to be merged.
+The Lambda Function will update the Step Function execution's associated metadb record status with the Step Function execution status.
+The Lambda Function will then repeat the same process as mentioned in step #4 until there are no records that are waiting to be runned with a Step Function execution.
+As stated above, the Lambda Function will update the merge lock status value to allow other Terraform related PRs to be merged.

 ## Step Function Execution Flow

 ### Input

 Each execution is passed a json input that contains record attributes that will help configure the tasks within the Step Function.
-A sample json input will contain the following:
+A sample json input will look like the following:

 ```
 {